progress4apple/progress.rocks/_drafts/origins-of-progress-for-apple-reminders.md

 ![Apple Reminders App Icon](/images/Apple-Reminders-Icon.jpeg)

 Exactly, Apple Reminders is the perfect match!
-It is a "trusted system outside of your head", is available for all Apple platforms and - through the Share Action - it is reachable in nearly every App.
+It is a "trusted system outside of your head", is available for all Apple platforms and is - through the Share Action - reachable in nearly every App.
 So one can safely say Apple Reminders is "instantaneous and easy".

 That's why I keep track of everything in Apple Reminders.
 Regardless if professional or private.
 Don't be misled: Apple Reminders isn't a project management software.
 It doesn't have a lot of features.
 But it does one thing extremely well: Keeping things simple.
 In 90% of all times I just want to keep track of an idea which can be expressed with a title, description and maybe a link.
 Sometimes I also want to be reminded of this idea later on, or at a specific location.
 That's all.
 And this is exactly where Apple Reminders excels.

 However, there is something all of the to-do systems out there have in common: The more to dos you add, the easier it gets to loose track.
-Have you ever had that feeling, that you loose a lot of time wrangling with your to-do system, instead of actually getting shit done?
-That you should work on something else instead of what you are doing right now?
+Do you know the feeling, that you loose a lot of time wrangling with your to-do system, instead of actually getting shit done?
+That you should work on something else instead of what is in front of you?
 Or even worse: That you lost control?

 Then you know exactly what I'm talking about.
 And that's the reason, why I came up with Progress for Apple Reminders: It's a simple way to visualize the big picture.
-To either became confident at what you do, because it's in line with your bigger goals, or to become visually aware when things start to go wrong.
+To either became confident at what you do or to become visually aware when things start to go wrong.

-Think of it as your personal [Lookout](https://en.wikipedia.org/wiki/Lookout), who reports if you are doing the right stuff appropriately to reach your goals - or if you are going to hit some major problem if you don't correct the course.
+Think of it as your personal [Lookout](https://en.wikipedia.org/wiki/Lookout), who reports if the stuff you are doing is in line with your goals - or if you are going to hit some major problem if you don't correct the course.

 ![Progress for Apple Reminders Edit Report](/images/Edit-Progress-Report-Apple-Reminders.png)

 In Progress for Apple Reminders you can add any kind of reports you like, with or without fixed time periods.
 For me, breaking down my most important goals to recurring sub-goals (aka. habits) based on a weekly or monthly time period works best.
-This way, I can add all important reports to a Today Widget - which always reminds me of whats important and if I'm on track, just by swiping to the Today Screen.
+I’ll display these in the available Today Widget and the Widget always reminds me of whats important and if I'm on track.
+To see it, I simply swipe to the Today Screen.

 ![Progress for Apple Reminders Today Widget](/images/Progress-Bar-Chart-Apple-Reminders-Today-Widget.png)